 The Best Passive Investment Rank #1: Dividend Investing

 The best passive income investment is dividend-paying stocks.
-Dividend and value stocks are making a comeback after underperforming growth stocks during the pandemic.
-After a bear market in stocks in 2022, dividend stocks are offering better value and higher yields.
+Dividend and value stocks made a comeback after underperforming growth stocks during the pandemic.

 The “Dividend Aristocrats” are a list of blue-chip companies in the S&P 500 that have demonstrated a consistent increase in dividend payouts over the years.
 Names such as McDonald’s, P&G, Sherwin-Williams, Caterpillar, Chevron, Coca-Cola, and Sysco Corpare considered some of the best blue-chip dividend stocks.
 But there are some dogs like AT&T.